forrestthewoods/MallocMicrobench/blog.md

 It took some time to find a Doom 3 project that had a "just works" Visual Studio project.
 Eventually I found [RBDOOM-3-BFG](https://github.com/RobertBeckebans/RBDOOM-3-BFG) which only took a little effort to get running.

-All memory allocations go through simple `Mem_Alloc16` and `Mem_Free16` functions in [Heap.cpp](https://github.com/RobertBeckebans/RBDOOM-3-BFG/blob/master/neo/idlib/Heap.cpp).
+All memory allocations go through `Mem_Alloc16` and `Mem_Free16` functions defined in [Heap.cpp](https://github.com/RobertBeckebans/RBDOOM-3-BFG/blob/master/neo/idlib/Heap.cpp).
 Modifying this was trivial.
 I started with the simplest possible thing and wrote every allocation to disk via `std::fwrite`.
 It runs a solid 60fps even in debug mode.
 Ship it!

 ``` cpp
 void* fts_allocator::allocInternal(const size_t size) {